GIP-ITC-UniversityTwente/semantic_integration/req.md

 ### 2.3 Allow requests from other domains <a name="cors"></a>
 It is possible to run federated queries from the GraphDB Workbench.
 However, despite of the fact that your GraphDB installed as a local service it can be access from the World Wide Web.
-The only thing to do is to enable[Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in your GraphDB.
+The only thing to do is to enable the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in your GraphDB.
-Follow the next steps to open up your data to the world:
+Follow the next few steps to open up your data to the world:

 - **Step 7.** Learn the endpoint address of your GraphDB.
 Go to *Setup* -> *Repositories* and *copy repository URL to clipboard*.
 See the figure: